 Introduce the members of your team.
 Define the areas of responsibility for each worker (if they exist) so that a newcomer has a clear understanding of whom he can address with certain questions.
-Do not overcomplicate things, present everything in a simple and clear way.
+Do not overcomplicate things, present everything simply and clearly.

 Ask a new team member to make a brief self-introduction.
 This shouldn’t necessarily be done in front of the whole department, a short email or a message in the group chat should be good enough.

 Schedule lunch for the whole team.
-Communication in a relaxed atmosphere will reduce the stress of meeting new people and additionally such a format allows discussing topics not related to work.
+Communication in a relaxed atmosphere will reduce the stress of meeting new people and additionally, such a format allows discussion of topics not related to work.

 Working place setup

-Fundamental rule: everything should be set up beforehand so that a new worker could simply turn on the computer and start working.
+Fundamental rule: Everything should be set up beforehand so that a new worker can simply turn on the computer and start working.